top of page

 Inference from gated first-passage times

 When does a stochastic time-series cross a predefined threshold for the first time?
 The answer to this question relies on the first-passage time — a concept that has attracted interdisciplinary research interest for several decades.
-However, in applications ranging from time-series analysis to chemical reactions, various forms of “gating” prevent first-passage times from being directly observable.
-The challenge is the to infer the statistics of
+However, in applications ranging from time-series analysis to chemical reactions, various forms of “gating” prevent first-passage times from being observed directly.
+The challenge is then to infer the statistics of

 bottom of page